House of Love (East 17 song): Critical reception

 Adam Sweeting from The Guardian remarked that the band "take aim at the dance floor" on the song.
 David Bennun from Melody Maker wrote, "...and East 17, a posse of hippety-hoppety wee whippersnappers, lamenting the decline of Mother Earth in the most simplistically eco-conscious manner imaginable."
+Another Melody Maker editor, Victoria Segal, added, "Stupidstupidstupid lyrics over blasts of adrenalin that made you grin like a lunatic from the word boom!, this was East 17 pumped and primed and ready to go."

 Neil Spencer from The Observer said the song "prove the more inane offerings from a mix of junior hip-hop and melodic pop".
-Carl Fysh from Seventeen declared it as an "hard-hitting house anthem".
+Ted Kessler from Select wrote, "Love them or loathe them, 'House of Love' and 'Gold' were perfectly fashioned hits: spanking contemporary production and sounds, crass, horribly infectious choruses and easily absorbed dance routines."
+Carl Fysh from Seventeen named it a "hard-hitting house anthem".
 Tom Doyle from Smash Hits gave it four out of five, commenting, "Looking a bit like a cross between Take That and Flowered Up in their trendy Essex techno gear, E17 [sic] come up with this well catchy tune with background barking supplied by their dog".

-Rolling Stone ranked the song at number 75 in their list of 75 Greatest Boy Band Songs of All Time in 2020.